 The shoulder is a very complex joint composed of bone, cartilage, ligaments, tendons, and two different linings we call the synovium and the bursa.
-For more information on the anatomy or structures of the shoulder check out this section on shoulder anatomy.
 If any of these structures are injured, the smoothly functioning shoulder can pop, snap or click.
 These “injuries” can be simply due to everyday use, chronic repetitive stress of sports or because of a significant trauma, fall or accident.

 Should I be worried if my shoulder pops?

 Most of the time the clicking or snapping is due to everyday use and changes that occur naturally within our joints.
-As we age this causes some of the surfaces to roughen —thus when they rub against one another they will snap click or pop within the shoulder.
-In the vast majority of circumstances snapping or clicking within the shoulder is not an issue to worry about, nor is it a problem you need to worry about.
-There are many different tissues in our shoulder that can click or pop as they roll on one another.
+As we age this causes some of the surfaces to roughen —thus when they rub against one another they will snap, click, or pop within the shoulder.
+In the majority of circumstances snapping or clicking of the shoulder is not an issue to worry about.
 Painless clicking and popping usually does not require any treatment at all.

 Painful clicking or popping of the shoulder.